 * * * * *

-Your question is truly food for thought particularly for those of us who find our body deteriorating and/or not doing what we want it to do.
+Your question is truly food for thought, particularly for those of us who find our bodies deteriorating and/or not doing what we want them to do.
 This, coupled with nearly overwhelming turmoil and change in the world around us, makes it more difficult to trust our feelings.

 I cannot fully comprehend what you are going through with regard to your Parkinson’s Disease.
 I have sought to discipline myself to never say, “I understand,” when speaking to anyone who expresses concerns, doubts, frustration, depression, etc. I learned long ago that this is not helpful and does not meet the criteria of “bearing one another’s burdens.”
 I do not mean to imply that what you are asking stems from any of the above.
 Perhaps quandary may be a better term or maybe just you are curious.